ManticoreGamesInc/platform-documentation/src/references/scenes.md

 Each scene can have a different maximum amount of players allowed.
 For example, a social space scene could have 32 players, whereas another scene in your game could have 4 players.

 Changing the maximum amount of players per scene can be done by loading the scene first, and then changing the **Max Players** field value.
-The **Scenes** panel displays the maximum amount of players set for each scene.
+The **Scenes** window displays the maximum amount of players set for each scene.

 ![!Max Players Per Scene](../img/Scenes/players_per_scene.png){: .center loading="lazy" }